-This page provides Powerpoint presentations designed to help hikers identify species based on easy-to-see characters and the time of the year that they are in flower.
+This page provides PDFs of Powerpoint presentations designed to help visitors to the Preserve identify species based on easy-to-see characters and the time of the year that they flower or fruit.

-Click here to see images and information about the Araceae in the Preserve (skunk cabbage and jack-in-the pulpit).
-These species flower in the Spring and have an unusual inflorescence called a spadix.
+Click here to see a PDF about the Araceae (skunk cabbage and jack-in-the pulpit) in the Preserve.
+These two species flower in the Spring and have an unusual inflorescence called a spadix.
 The third species of Araceae in the Preserve is the duckweed (Lemna perpusilla).
 It is a floating aquatic, flowers infrequently, and does not have its flowers in a spadix.

-Click here to see images of the four plant species in the Preserve known to lack chlorophyll (beech drops, dodder, Indian pipe, and pinesap), .
+Click here to see a PDF of the four plant species known to lack chlorophyll (beech drops, dodder, Indian pipe, and pinesap) in the Preserve,

-Click here to see images and information about the Fagaceae (the oaks and their relatives) found in the Preserve.
+Click here to see a PDF about the Fagaceae (the oaks and their relatives) found in the Preserve.

-Click here to see images and information about the Betulaceae (the alders, birches, musclewood, and hop-hornbeam) in the Preserve.
+Click here to see a PDF about the Betulaceae (the alders, birches, musclewood, and hop-hornbeam) in the Preserve.

 Click here to see a PDF about species of trees in the Preserve with pinnately compound leaves.